Bus Riley's Back in Town: Reception

-Filmink argued "Parts of Bus Reilly are actually effective, but this was made at Universal who, as in Kitten with a Whip, did it on the cheap.
-Films like this need to be done with more care and money – or a better director than Harvey Hart, who was fine, but no Elia Kazan.
+Film critic Stephen Vagg argued in FilmInk that parts of the film "are actually effective, but this was made at Universal who, as in Kitten with a Whip, did it on the cheap; films like this need to be done with more care and money – or a better director than Harvey Hart, who was fine, but no Elia Kazan.
 Inge took his name off the movie after additional footage was shot involving Ann-Margret.
 Looking at the film today, there was nothing wrong with giving her character more screen time, it’s just that it was done badly."